National Treasure (Japan): Castles

 The category "castles" (城郭, jōkaku) includes nine designated National Treasures located at five sites (Himeji Castle, Matsumoto Castle, Inuyama Castle, Hikone Castle, and Matsue Castle) and comprises eighteen structures such as donjons, watch towers, and connecting galleries.
 Himeji Castle, the most visited castle in Japan and a World Heritage Site, has five National Treasures; the other castles each have one.
 The designated structures represent the apogee of Japanese castle construction, and date from the end of the Sengoku period, from the late 16th to the first half of the 17th century.
 Built of wood and plaster on a stone foundation, the castles were military fortifications as well as political, cultural, and economic centers.
-They also served as residences for the daimyō, his family, and retainers.
+They also served as residences for the daimyō, his family, and his retainers.
 The oldest structure in the category is a Bunroku-era secondary donjon called the Northwest Small Tower, which is located at Matsumoto Castle.